 How?
 The Request for Proposals (below) has all the information needed to apply.

-This funding opportunity is available through the integrated Translational Health Research Institute of Virginia (iTHRIV).
+This funding opportunity is available through the integrated Translational Health Research Institution of Virginia (iTHRIV).
 The mission of the iTHRIV partnership and the national Clinical Translational Science Award (CTSA) program is to promote interdisciplinary research that translates basic research findings into clinical applications, clinical research into community practice, and improves the research process.

 Proposed community engaged research projects may address a wide range of health-related topics.
-Projects may target direct health outcomes (e.g., improved screening rates, glycemic control, physical activity, diet, etc.) and/or social determinants of health (e.g., socio-economic, cultural and environmental conditions, etc.).
+Projects may target direct health outcomes (e.g. improved screening rates, glycemic control, physical activity, diet, etc.) and/or social determinants of health (e.g. socio-economic, cultural and environmental conditions, etc.).
 See additional information at the end of this RFP describing Community Engaged Research and Social Determinants of Health.

 Projects should address needs that are identified through a community health prioritization process or targeted needs assessment that includes appropriate primary and/or secondary data.
 Examples include a Community Health Assessment or Community Health Improvement Plan (CHA/CHIP/CHNA/MAPP2HEALTH).